mhammerc/RT/README.md

 # RT

-Our RT it a full-featured raytracer.
+Our RT is a full-featured raytracer.

  * Dynamic interface and object manipulation (blender-like)
  * Textures (from image or dynamically generated)